CONTRIBUTORS

 Nur Syafiqah Mohd Taufek

-Nur Syafiqah Mohd Taufek is a master’s student in the Department of Malay Studies at the National University of Singapore.
+Nur Syafiqah Mohd Taufek is a Research Officer in the Regional Social & Cultural Studies, ISEAS – Yusof Ishak Institute.
 She is a recipient of the ISEAS Tun Dato’ Sir Cheng Lock Tan Scholarship.

 Not Yet the End of the World: Tackling Malaysian Muslim Millenarianism in the Age of Social Media